Appointments for these are made through the receptionists.

 Our treatment room is fully equipped for minor procedures carried out under a local anaesthetic.
 Your own doctor will arrange minor surgery for you if required.

-Please click on the link to go tou our Patient Access page that has details on creatgin your own account.
+Please click on the link to go to the Patient Access website for more information and guidance on creating your own account.